Photo of a moth by Volker Schnäbele on Unsplash.

 I don’t know if they bite people, but I don’t think so.
 They don’t sting, though that back end looks deceptively similar to a menacing stinger.

 Look closely and tell me that doesn’t look like a giant hornet.
 He has a striped bottom with a pointy tail.
-If you got face-to-face with him, you’d see that he sports big dark eyes, furry legs, and a really cool beard.
+If you got face-to-face with him, you’d see that this bug sports big dark eyes, furry legs, and a really cool beard.

 What is this bug?